2021 Advertising Awards

 Create your 'MY ENTRIES' Account.

 This is your Applied Arts Awards account for all Awards competitions.
-Once logged in you can edit your personal information, add, copy or edit entries and pay for entries.
+Once logged in personal account information can be updated, a new entry can be started, copied from an existing one, or edited, and you can pay for all or some entries.

 Bookmark https://www.appliedartsmag.com/myentries/ for easy access to your account later.

-NOTE: If you've entered the Applied Arts Awards this year or within the last 3 years, please use the email address associated with your account.
+NOTE: If you've entered the Applied Arts Awards previously, please use the email address associated with your account.

 Step 1: entry information

-Select from one of the Awards competitions, choose a category and add your entry title.
+Select from one of the Awards competitions, choose a sub-group, category and add your entry title.

 Step 2: Entry Materials

 Entry format: All entries are to be submitted digitally only.
-See ENTRY MATERIAL GUIDELINES section above for full details.
+See ENTRY MATERIAL GUIDELINES section above for detailed specifications and helpful tips.

 Step 3: Winners' Information